jfocht/ContactPicker/README.md

 README
 ======

-A view for selecting multiple contacts for sending a message.
-The UX interaction model is similar to the built in Mail app.
+This app is an example of a view that allows selecting multiple message recipients similar to the built in mail app.